mgechev/angularjs-in-patterns/README.md

 User.get({ userid: userid });
 ```

-The code above will immediately return an empty object and keep referene to it.
-Once the response have been successfully returned and praced, AngularJS will populate this object with the received data (see [proxy](#proxy)).
+The code above will immediately return an empty object and keep reference to it.
+Once the response have been successfully returned and parsed, AngularJS will populate this object with the received data (see [proxy](#proxy)).

 You can find more details for `$resource` [The magic of $resource](http://blog.mgechev.com/2014/02/05/angularjs-resource-active-record-http/) and [AngularJS' documentation](https://docs.angularjs.org/api/ngResource/service/$resource).

-`$resource` allows us to use Active Record like pattern of communication with RESTful services.
+Since Martin Fowler states that

+> responsibility of the Active Record object is to take care of the communication with the databse in order to create...

+`$resource` does not implements exactly the Active Record pattern, since it communicates with RESTful service instead of the database.
+Anyway, we can consider it as "Active Record like RESTful communication".

 ### Partials